 St. Sophia Church bell tower are silent for a long time in order not to destroy the invaluable patchworks of Church which is also included to UNESCO World Heritage.
 However, view from the height of bell tower fascinates immediately.
 Apart from that visiting this museum would show you unknown pages of our rich history.

 Bell tower of Kyiv Pechersk Lavra.
 This bell tower is also built in the beginning of XVlII century.
 Entry ticket includes visiting only bell tower, no museums are included as in previously mentioned places.
 But amazing views from observation desk on city and Dnieper river will compensate with interest your expenditures.

-The Motherland Monument.
-It is situated on the territory of National Museum of the History of Ukraine in the Second World War.
-It is a monument situated on the higher part of right bank of Dnieper river and was construed for Victory Day in 1981 year.
+The Motherland Monument is situated on the territory of National Museum of the History of Ukraine in the Second World War.
+It’s a monument situated on the higher part of right bank of Dnieper river and was construed for Victory Day in 1981.
 Height of sculpture is 62 meters and total (with plinth) – 102 meters.
 There are two view sites (at an altitude of 36 and 62 m).
 If you know what is queue to the State of Liberty in New York then you’ll feel grate with queue to Motherland Monument of Kiev.
 However, not to waste your time in queue to the lift, you should not be closed in seaside wear.
 Fact: German tourist who had been standing in queue was not allowed to enter the Monument wearing good flip-flops.